mastodon/documentation/content/en/admin/config.md

 #### `LIMITED_FEDERATION_MODE` {#limited_federation_mode}

 When set to `true`, Mastodon will restrict federation to servers you have manually approved only, as well as disable all public pages and some REST APIs.
-Limited federation mode is based on secure mode (`AUTHORIZED_FETCH_MODE`).
+Limited federation mode is based on secure mode (`AUTHORIZED_FETCH`).

 When switching an existing instance to limited federation mode, the following command should be used to remove any already existent data on non-allowed domains: